 The connection fees are for individual connections to an existing system.
 The township board will determine the extent to which a developer of a new commercial, industrial or residential development will provide water capacity and/or a negotiated water supply connection fee.
 Connection of a development described in this section to the system shall require payment of 100 percent of the water supply connection fee unless the developer is required to extend the water system to service the development.
-In such a circumstance, the developer may be entitled to a waiver from lateral benefit fee, as determined by the township board, not to exceed, 50 percent of the water supply connection fees otherwise payable.
+In such a circumstance, the developer may be entitled to a reduction of the water supply waiver from Lateral benefit connection fee, as determined by the township board, not to exceed, 50 percent of the water supply connection fees otherwise payable.